 |Long-tailed Tit calling to the rest of the party|

-But it is not just birds that fill me with excitement while following the slow moving river, the path and fence posts at this time of year become a great place to watch as Common Darter warm their prehistoric bodies in the heat of the sun.
+But it is not just birds that fill me with excitement as I follow the slow moving river.
+The path and fence posts at this time of year become a great place to watch as Common Darter warm their prehistoric bodies in the heat of the sun.
 While, denizens of the air, Migrant Hawkers, buzz the bushes and feast of the remaining insects still on the wing, it can be truly magical to watch.

 |Common Darter resting on a post|